-Miami Music Festival (MMF), an intensive training program for the next generation of classical musicians, announces the lineup for the 2018 season from June 6 through July 30, 2018 at various venues in Miami.
+Miami Classical Music Festival, an intensive training program for the next generation of classical musicians, announces the lineup for the 2019 season from June 4 through July 28, 2019 with over 50 performances this summer.

-New to the festival this year is the directorial debut of Richard Wagner’s great grandson, Antoine Wagner, as part of the MMF Wagner Institute.
-Audiences will also enjoy the return of the 2nd Annual Independence Day Celebration with the MMF Symphony Orchestra, featuring popular and patriotic symphonic favorites
+Audiences will also enjoy the return of the 3rd Annual Independence Day Celebration with the MMF Symphony Orchestra, featuring popular and patriotic symphonic favorites and 2 large symphony performances of Mahler’s 5th Symphony and Stravinsky’s Rite of Spring.

 Browse the new season and purchase tickets below.

 Enjoy a double bill evening where two 21st Century operas!
 The South Florida Premiere of Nico Muhly’s Dark Sisters will explore the inner lives of five sister wives married to a patriarch in the Fundamentalist Latter Day Saints Church.
 After state officials take custody of their children, the wives struggle to find their place in the family as their husband instructs them to “keep sweet”.

 Golijov’s Ainadamar is the story of the Spanish playwright Federico García Lorca and his muse, Margarita Xirgu, as they navigate the treacherous beginning of the Spanish Civil War.

 A hero on a quest and a princess finding her way encounter enchanted creatures, an evil queen and ultimately, each other – all with the help of a Magic Flute!
 A part of MMF’s popular Family Opera series, this production is created specifically for young children and will be performed with English Dialogue and Sung in german with English Supertitles.
 Mozart’s classic “singspiel” includes both spoken and sung dialogue, with familiar melodies you’ll be singing along to.
 Families are invited to participate in free supplementary activities for children.
 Allow your children to experience opera and live theater in a family-friendly setting.